Identifiability of Hierarchical Latent Attribute Models

-(ii) In addition to Conditions A--C, if $\QQ$ is constrained to contain an $I_K$, then $(\mca, \ttt^+,\,\ttt^-,\,\pp)$ are identifiable, and $\QQ$ can be identified up to the equivalence class under the true $\mca$.
-On the other hand, it is indeed necessary for $\QQ$ to contain an $I_K$ to ensure an arbitrary $\mca$ identifiable. \end{theorem}
+Theorem \ref{thm-main} ensures the discrete ideal response structure $\Gamma(\QQ,\mce)$ and all the associated model parameters $(\ttt^+,\,\ttt^-,\,\pp)$ are identifiable.
+The following proposition complements this conclusion and further establishes identifiability of $\mce$ and $\QQ$ based on Theorem \ref{thm-main}.

-When estimating an HLAM with the goal of recovering the ideal response structure $\Gamma(\QQ,\mca)$ and the model parameters, Theorem \ref{thm-main}(i) guarantees that Conditions $A$, $B$ and $C$ suffice and are close to being necessary.
-While the goal is to uniquely determine the attribute hierarchy from the identified $\Gamma(\QQ,\mca)$, the additional condition that $\QQ$ contains an $I_K$ becomes necessary.
-This phenomenon can be better understood if one relates it to the identification criteria for the factor loading matrix in factor analysis models \citep{anderson1958introduction,bai2012}; the loading matrix there is often required to include an identity submatrix or satisfy certain rank constraints, since otherwise the loading matrix can only be identifiable up to a matrix transformation.
-We would also like to point out that developing identifiability theory for HLAMs that can have arbitrarily complex hierarchies is more difficult than the case without hierarchy, and hence Theorem \ref{thm-main} is a significant technical advancement over previous works \citep{id-Q,slam}.
+\begin{proposition} Consider a DINA-based HLAM.
+In addition to Conditions A--C in Theorem \ref{thm-main}, if the true $\QQ$ is known to contain an $I_K$, then $(\mce, \ttt^+,\,\ttt^-,\,\pp)$ are identifiable.
+On the other hand, it is indeed necessary for $\QQ$ to contain an $I_K$ to ensure an arbitrary $\mce$ is identifiable. \end{proposition}